Pnickolas1/driver/README.md

 ### Design
 Effectively organized data to find all drivers within the dataset and use the driver's firstname as the key in a  driver meta hashmap.
-When iterating through each line of the raw text field, control flow off first word of each line and appending each trip's data to the driver within the hashmap as an array or arrays or create a new key and append the data.
+When iterating through each line of the raw text, control flow off first word of each line and appending each trip's data to the driver within the hashmap as an array of arrays or create a new key and append the data.
 This breaks down if there are two unique drivers with the same firstname, however, my assumption is that each driver's name is a unique hash.